-The tables included in the period-to-period comparisons below provide summaries of our revenues and gross profits for our business segments and nonsegmented revenues for the three and nine month periods ended September 30, 2019 and 2018.
+The tables included in the period-to-period comparisons below provide summaries of our revenues and gross profits for our business segments and non-segmented revenues for the three and nine month periods ended September 30, 2019 and 2018.
 The period-to-period comparisons of our financial results are not necessarily indicative of future results.

-As discussed further in note 2 to these condensed consolidated financial statements, upon our adoption of Topic 842as of January 1, 2019 using a transition method that allowed us not to recast prior periods, certain ancillary revenues and related cost of revenues associated with our rental activities, such as damage waiver income, environmental fees and other recovery fees, that have been historically presented within Other Revenues and Other Cost of Revenues, are presented within Rental Revenues and Rental Other Cost of Revenues beginning January 1, 2019.
-As a result, Rental Revenues, as presented in our condensed consolidated statements of income in this Report on Form 10-Q for the three and nine month periods ended September 30, 2018, do not include these revenues and related cost of Revenues, as they are included within Other Revenues and Other Cost of Revenues.
+As discussed further in note 2 to these condensed consolidated financial statements, upon our adoption of Topic 842 as of January 1, 2019 using a transition method that allowed us not to recast prior periods, certain ancillary revenues and related cost of revenues associated with our rental activities, such as damage waiver income, environmental fees and other recovery fees, that have been historically presented within Other Revenues and Other Cost of Revenues, are presented within Rental Revenues and Rental Other Cost of Revenues beginning January 1, 2019.
+As a result, Rental Revenues, as presented in our condensed consolidated statements of income in this Report on Form 10-Q for the three and nine month periods ended September 30, 2018, do not include these revenues and related cost of revenues, as they are included within Other Revenues and Other Cost of Revenues.

 As disclosed in note 1 to these condensed consolidated financial statements, we have historically presented hauling revenues and related costs of revenues associated with our equipment rental activities within Other Revenues and Other Cost of Revenues.
 This presentation did not change upon our adoption of Topic 606 on January 1, 2018 as hauling activities are deemed a separate performance obligation under Topic 606 and SEC Regulation S-X permitted flexibility in the presentation of such revenues.
 However, given the presentation changes required by Topic 842 as described above and in note 2 to these condensed consolidated financial statements, we believe that including equipment rental hauling revenues and related costs of revenues within Rental Other Revenues and Rental Other Cost of Revenues results in a more meaningful presentation and analysis of our equipment rental activities.
-In accordance with SEC Regulation S-X, the reclassification of equipment rental hauling revenues for other Revenues and Other Cost of Revenues to Rental Revenues and Rental Other Cost of Revenues are presented on a retrospective basis, meaning our condensed consolidated statements of income for the three and nine month periods ended September 30, 2019 and 2018 include hauling revenues and related costs of revenues presented within Equipment Rental Revenues and Rental Other Cost of Revenues.
+In accordance with SEC Regulation S-X, the reclassification of equipment rental hauling revenues and related costs of revenues from Other Revenues and Other Cost of Revenues to Rental Revenues and Rental Other Cost of Revenues are presented on a retrospective basis, meaning our condensed consolidated statements of income for the three and nine month periods ended September 30, 2019 and 2018 include hauling revenues and related costs of revenues presented within Equipment Rental Revenues and Rental Other Cost of Revenues.

-The following tables (1) reconcile our Revenues, Cost of Revenues, Gross Profit and resulting gross margin for our historical condensed consolidated statements of income for the three and nine month periods ended September 30, 2018 to the presentation in this Quarterly Report on Form 10-Q, reflecting the retrospective presentation of rental hauling fees and related costs of revenues, and (2) reconcile our Revenues, Cost of Revenues, Gross Profit and resulting gross margin for the three and nine month periods ended September 30, 2018 as presented in this Quarterly Report on Form 10-Q to an "As Adjusted" basis to conform the prior year presentation to the current year presentation of Revenues, Cost of Revenues, and resulting gross profit and gross margin for the three and nine month periods ended September 30, 2018 as presented in this Quarterly Report on Form 10-Q to an "As Adjusted" basis to conform the prior year presentation to the current year presentation of Revenues, Cost of Revenues, and resulting gross profit and gross margin for the three and nine month periods ended September 30, 2019 as presented in this Quarterly Report on Form 10-Q to an "As Adjusted" basis to conform the periods ended September 30, 2019 as presented in this Quarterly Report on Form 10-Q, reflecting the line item presentation changes required by Topic 842.
+The following tables (1) reconcile our Revenues, Cost of Revenues, Gross Profit and resulting gross margin for our historical condensed consolidated statements of income for the three and nine month periods ended September 30, 2018 to the presentation in this Quarterly Report on Form 10-Q, reflecting the retrospective presentation of rental hauling fees and related costs of revenues, and (2) reconcile our Revenues, Cost of Revenues, Gross Profit and resulting gross margin for the three and nine month periods ended September 30, 2018 as presented in this Quarterly Report on Form 10-Q to an "As Adjusted" basis to conform the prior year presentation to the current year presentation of Revenues, Cost of Revenues, and resulting gross profit and gross margin for the three and nine month periods ended September 30, 2019 as presented in this Quarterly Report on Form 10-Q, reflecting the line item presentation changes required by Topic 842.